Parker Kligerman: Penske Racing (2010)

+Brad Keselowski Racing (2011-2012)

 Kligerman competed for Rookie of the Year in the NASCAR Camping World Truck Series in 2011, driving the No. 29 Ram for Brad Keselowski Racing.
 He returned to the No. 29 truck in 2012, and also drove the Penske Racing No. 22 in the Nationwide Series on a limited schedule, sharing the seat with Brad Keselowski and Jacques Villeneuve.

 After the first eleven races of the 2012 season, Kligerman was released from his ride at Brad Keselowski Racing.
 Shortly thereafter, Red Horse Racing announced that they had signed a contract with Kligerman to drive the No. 7 Toyota for the remainder of the season.

 Kligerman practiced and qualified the No. 22 Dodge for Penske Racing at Michigan International Speedway in the Sprint Cup Series in August 2012, as regular driver Sam Hornish Jr. competed in the Nationwide Series race at Circuit Gilles Villeneuve that weekend, returning for the race.

 Kligerman won his first Camping World Truck Series race at Talladega Superspeedway on October 6, 2012.
 A fringe title contender late in the season, Kligerman was officially eliminated from championship contention after being involved in a crash at Phoenix and finishing in 27th place.
 The next week, he would make his final start for Red Horse Racing in the 2012 season finale at Homestead-Miami Speedway, winning his second career pole and finishing in seventh place.
 He finished fifth in the series points standings.